Stackclash/5e-vault/5. Mechanics/Bestiary/Giant/Storm Giant Quintessent.md

     \ once more and appearing in any location it chooses within its lair.
 While dispersed,\
     \ the giant can't take any actions other than lair actions, and it can't be targeted\
     \ by attacks, spells, or other effects.
 The giant can't use this ability outside\
-    \ its lair, nor can it use this ability if another creature is using a [control\
+    \ its lair, nor can it use this ability if another creature is using a [[5.
+Mechanics/Spells/Control Weather.md|control\
-    \ weather](compendium/spells/control-weather.md) spell or similar magic to quell\
+    \ weather]] spell or similar magic to quell\
     \ the storm."
   "name": "One with the Storm (Costs 3 Actions)" "lair_actions":